-To keep your containers light and easy to move around (not to mention saving money on potting soil) fill half the pot with crushed boxes, styrofoam, balled up newspaper, or something similar before adding the soil and plant.
+To keep your containers light and easy to move around (not to mention saving money on potting soil) fill half the pot with chopped up pool noodles, crushed boxes, styrofoam, balled up newspaper, or something similar before adding the soil and plant.
 This also aids in drainage.

 Place an uncooked unbroken egg in the bottom of your pot, as it breaks down it will provide fertilizer as it decomposes.

 Hole punch and keep all your plant care tags on a keyring for quick and easy reference.